dsondak/optRBC/examples/fft_examples/README.md

 ```
 ./run_fft_one_side.sh
 ```
-This script takes about 2 minutes to run.
+This script takes about 2 minutes to run and will create a plot called `onesided.png`.
 This iterates over various array sizes and compares the execution time of one-sided vs. two-sided forward and backward transformations, with execution times averaged over 5 runs.

 When run on a local machine with a 2.6 GHz Intel Core i5 processor (2 cores, 4 threads) the performance of the one-sided FFT relative to two-sided FFT was as follows: